jmce22/pands-problem-sheet/README.md

 </p>
 </details>

+&nbsp;

 ### Bank

     Prompt the user and read in two money amounts (in cent).
 Add the two amounts.
     Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount.

-The second week's homework built upon the lectures which covered the writing of statements, and introduced arithmetic operators (+, -, * etc) and variable types (string, integer, floats and booleans). \
+The second week's task built upon the lectures which covered the writing of statements, and introduced arithmetic operators (+, -, * etc) and variable types (string, integer, floats and booleans). \
 It was also a chance to get more practice using VSCode and pushing to github.
 Initially I had difficulty completing the task, so I decided that I would come back to it after a few weeks of lectures, hoping that it would seem easier then.

 I later answered the question by using the float variable and dividing the amount in cents by 100, which is a relatively simple solution.
 Following the lecturers feedback, however, I was made aware that a goal of the task was to implement a solution without needing to use floats or indirect floats (eg. dividng by 100), so I used a roundabout solution of converting the total in cents to a string, and placing a decimal point in between the last two digits and the remaining digits to the left of the decimal point.
 I found it reassuring that, while this solution didn't occur to me initially, I did think of it straight away when I saw the lecturers feedback, and was able to implement it relatively easily.
 This gave me confidence that I have been absorbing the information in this module over the past two months, and that I can hope to keep improving into the future.